-A young Korean-American girl, abducted and forced into prostitution by domestic human traffickers, joins forces with her captors in a desperate plea to survive.
+A young Korean-American girl, abducted and forced into prostitution by domestic human traffickers, cooperates with her captors in a desperate ploy to survive.

 Innocence isn't lost, it's stolen.

 Rated R for disturbing violent and sexual content involving human trafficking, language and drug use

 See all certifications »